NalinPlad/GLSLFractals/Jam.md

 <img src="https://raw.githubusercontent.com/NalinPlad/GLSLFractals/main/newshader.png" width="500">

 I've gone ahead and filled out the Title and Description for this Jam.
+Now lets get into GLSL!

+# Intro to GLSL

 We can see that we have a default starter shader already loaded.
 We're going to start from scratch so begin by replacing all the code in the code box with the following basic script. **Make sure to recompile by clicking the play button at the bottom left of the code box.**